buianhkiet110703/FINAL_TEST/README.md

     -Profit

- With this dataset will predict columns profit of company
+ With this dataset, I will predict columns profit of company.

 # II.
 Data Processing And Visualization
    ## A. Data Processing